akamai/terraform-provider-akamai/docs/data-sources/iam_notification_prods.md

 }
 ```

-## Argument Reference
+## Argument reference

 There are no arguments for this data source.

-## Attributes Reference
+## Attributes reference

-The following attributes are returned:
+These attributes are returned:

-* `products` — Products a user can subscribe to and receive notifications for on the account
+* `products` — Products users subscribe to and receive notifications for on the account.

 [API Reference](https://developer.akamai.com/api/core_features/identity_management_user_admin/v2.html#getadminnotificationproducts)